SiriDB/siridb-admin/README.md

 # SiriDB Admin Tool
 ![alt SiriDB Admin](/siridb-admin.png?raw=true)

 Tool for managing SiriDB service accounts and databases.
-SiriDB-Adnin can be used both by command-line arguments but also supplies a graphical web-inteface.
+SiriDB-Admin can be used both by command-line arguments but also supplies a graphical web-inteface.

 ---------------------------------------
   * [Installation](#installation)